dario-vega/demo-lab-baggage/functions-fn/README.md

 # Best Practice Using Functions and NoSQL Database Node.js SDK

 The fnproject/node docker image are currently using v11.15.0.
-Because the Prerequisites for [Node.js SDK](https://github.com/oracle/nosql-node-sdk/blob/master/README.md) is 12.0.0 or higher, We are provining a Dockerfile in order to build our own image.
+Because the Prerequisites for [Node.js SDK](https://github.com/oracle/nosql-node-sdk/blob/master/README.md) is 12.0.0 or higher.
+This is why in this demo, We are provining a Dockerfile in order to build our own image.

 Currently, We are using node:12-slim in order to reduce the size of the docker image.
 In a near future, we will test using [GraalVM](https://www.graalvm.org/)